Colin Gilray: Rugby union

 After taking up his Rhodes Scholarship, Gilray played rugby for Oxford University and London Scottish.
 He made his debut for Scotland on 21 March 1908 in the 1908 Home Nations Championship, against England at Inverleith, with Scotland winning the match by 16 points to 10.
 He was awarded an Oxford Blue later that year.
 In the 1909 Home Nations Championship, Gilray made two appearances for Scotland, against Wales and England.
 In the latter game he scored his only try for Scotland.
 He made a further appearance for Scotland, in the 1912 Five Nations Championship against Ireland.
 Gilray also captained London Scottish.

 Back in New Zealand in 1914, Gilray made one final appearance as an injury replacement for the Otago University team during the local club competition final.

 Military service

-Gilray enlisted in the British Army in early 1916, and was commissioned as a second lieutenant in the Rifle Brigade (Prince Consort's Own) in July that year.
+Gilray enlisted in the British Army in early 1916, and was commissioned as a second lieutenant in the 13th (Service) Battalion, Rifle Brigade, in July that year.
 He was wounded on 13 November 1916 during the latter stages of the Battle of the Somme.
 Promoted to captain, he was invalided back to England in September 1917.
 He was awarded the Military Cross, gazetted on 1 January 1918.
 For the remainder of the war, Gilray trained officer cadets at Aldershot.
 From 1921 until 1935, when he was transferred to the retired list, Gilray was a captain in the 2nd Battalion Otago Regiment, New Zealand Territorial Force.